tcoxon/hx-lua/README.md

 **What's different:** correctly supports both neko and cpp, also added luafilesystem library into lua

 The ndll's are not up-to-date.
-Run `lime rebuild lua windows -clean` to rebuild the ndll (replace `windows` with other platforms at will)
+Run `flow build lua windows --clean`, for x64 `flow build lua windows --arch 64 --clean`, or `lime rebuild lua windows -clean` to rebuild the ndll (replace `windows` with other platforms at will)

 Run Lua code in Haxe